handlebars-lang/handlebars.js/CONTRIBUTING.md

 Pull requests containing only failing thats demonstrating the issue are welcomed and this also helps ensure that your issue won't regress in the future once it's fixed.

+Documentation issues on the handlebarsjs.com site should be reported on [handlebars-site](https://github.com/wycats/handlebars-site).

 ## Pull Requests

 We also accept [pull requests][pull-request]!